-person related to this license;
+this license;

-(h) the use of physical or mechanical restraints, unless due to documented emergencies or medically documented necessity; or

-(i) any known change in an educator's health condition or use of medication that impairs his or her ability to provide for the health, safety or welfare of children in care.
+the use of physical or mechanical restraints, unless due to documented emergencies or (h) medically documented necessity; or any known change in an educator's health condition or use of medication that impairs his or her (i) ability to provide for the health, safety or welfare of children in care.

-(2) A home will notify parents or guardians in writing of any incident, including notifiable illnesses, that has threatened the health or safety of children in the home.
+A home will notify parents or guardians in writing of any incident, including notifiable illnesses, that has (2)threatened the health or safety of children in the home.
 Incidents include, but are not limited to, those listed in Paragraph (1) of Subsection C of 8.16.2.31 NMAC.

-(3) Incident reports involving suspected child abuse and neglect must be reported immediately to children's protective services and local law enforcement.
+Incident reports involving suspected child abuse and neglect must be reported immediately to children's (3)protective services and local law enforcement.
 The licensing authority follows written protocols/procedures for the prioritization, tracking, investigation and reporting of incidents, as outlined in the complaint investigation protocol and procedures.
+[8.16.2.31 NMAC - Rp, 8.16.2.31 NMAC, 10/1/16]

-8.16.2.32 ADMINISTRATIVE REQUIREMENTS FOR HOMES:
+ADMINISTRATIVE REQUIREMENTS FOR HOMES: 8.16.2.32

-A. ADMINISTRATIVE RECORDS: A licensee will post the child care home license in an area readily visible to parents and visitors.
+ADMINISTRATIVE RECORDS: A licensee will post the child care home license in an area readily visible to A. parents and visitors.
 The licensee will also keep on file:

-(1) all licenses, certificates, and most recent inspection reports of all state and local government agencies with jurisdiction over the home;
+all licenses, certificates, and most recent inspection reports of all state and local government agencies (1)with jurisdiction over the home;

-- (2) the current child care regulations; - (3) the guidance policy;
+the current child care regulations; (2)

+the guidance policy;
-(4) the current list of notifiable diseases and communicable diseases published by the office of epidemiology of the New Mexico department of health; and

-(5) an up to date emergency evacuation and disaster preparedness plan, which shall include steps for evacuation, relocation, shelter-in-place, lock-down, communication, reunification with parents, individual plans for children with special needs and children with chronic medical conditions, accommodations of infants and toddlers, and continuity of operations.
-The plan shall be approved annually by the licensing authority and the department will provide guidance on developing these plans.
+the current list of notifiable diseases and communicable diseases published by the office of epidemiology (4)of the New Mexico department of health; and an up to date emergency evacuation and disaster preparedness plan, which shall include steps for (5)evacuation, relocation, shelter-in-place, lock-down, communication, reunification with parents, individual plans for children with special needs and children with chronic medical conditions, accommodations of infants and toddlers, and continuity of operations.
+The plan shall be approved annually by the licensing authority and the department will provide guidance on developing these plans. Β.

-B. MISSION, PHILOSOPHY AND CURRICULUM STATEMENT: All licensed facilities must have a:

-- (1) mission statement;

-- (2) philosophy statement; and

-- (3) curriculum statement.

-C. PARENT HANDBOOK: All facilities using these regulations must have a parent handbook which includes the following:
+- MISSION, PHILOSOPHY AND CURRICULUM STATEMENT: All licensed facilities must have a: - mission statement; (1) - (2)philosophy statement; and - (3) curriculum statement.
+PARENT HANDBOOK: All facilities using these regulations must have a parent handbook which includes the offered);

+C. following:

-- (1) GENERAL INFORMATION:
+- GENERAL INFORMATION:

 - (a) mission statement;

 - (b) philosophy statement;

-- (c) program information (location, license information, days and hours of operation,
+- program information (location, license information, days and hours of operation, services (c)

-services offered);